latest nhpb_banner 1__compressed2

 They should not go after your home or wages.
 While there may be a few exceptions, the hospital can’t use either liens or wage garnishment as a way to collect an unpaid bill.
 This much different than other businesses.
 The limited exception can be if the debt collector is the designated collection agency for the hospital.
 In this case, they may be able to do this, with a few restrictions of course.

-Get an attorney.
 If all else fails, speak to an attorney to deal with your case on a contingency basis.
 This means they will not charge for any legal advice they give on how to prevent the hospital debt collection agency from contacting you.
 Many attorneys will decide to take a case against a hospital for the publicity in itself, as it gives PR to their firm.
-Find a listing of free lawyers and their services, all of which can help patients that are facing phone calls from hospital debt collectors.
+Free and low-cost legal services by state are listed on NHPB too.

 By Jon McNamara